poempelfox/foxtemp2016/README.md

 ### Intro

-This has been designed for low power applications, and when not transmitting uses only a fraction of a miliampere (around 0.06 mA at 2 volts input voltage, this depends on the input voltage obviously).
+This has been designed for low power usage, and when not transmitting the circuitry uses only a fraction of a miliampere (around 0.06 mA at 2 volts input voltage, this depends on the input voltage obviously).
+This should guarantee a long battery life, but it's still unknown how long this will be, it hasn't been tested yet.
+However, at the time of writing this, I have been running one of these devices for over a month, with batteries that came used out of another (commercial) radio temperature sensor, because they were too empty for that one to continue to work.
+So far, there has been no measurable voltage drop on those used batteries (2x AA), they're still at the 2.2V they started with.

 ### BOM